 Myth #5: The less you borrow, the better.

 If you think taking a smaller loan is better than a larger one, think again.
 Depending on what you plan on using the funds for, a larger loan could help you achieve your business objectives more quickly.
 Furthermore, it could be possible to borrow a larger amount at a lower interest rate, depending on the bank’s prevailing terms.
-Find out more about how much a loan will cost with DBS’ loan calculator.
+Find out more about how much a loan will cost with DBS’ commercial loan calculator.

 Was this information useful?